milesmcc/shynet/GUIDE.md

     2.2 SQLite doesn't need a server, just a file.
 Set `SQLITE=True` in the environment file and create a Docker volume to hold the persistent DB with `docker volume create shynet_db`.
 Then whenever you run the container include `-v shynet_db:/var/local/shynet/db:rw` to mount the volume into the container.
 See the [Docker documentation on volumes](https://docs.docker.com/storage/volumes/).

 3. Configure an environment file for Shynet, using [this file](/TEMPLATE.env) as a template.
 (This file is typically named `.env`.)
 Make sure you set the database settings, or Shynet won't be able to run.
-Also consider setting `ALLOWED_HOSTS` inside the environment file to your deployment's domain for better security.
+Make sure `ALLOWED_HOSTS` is set to your deployment's domain — leaving it as the `localhost` default will cause Django to reject requests to your public hostname, and setting it to `*` enables Host header injection attacks against the password reset flow.

 4. Launch the Shynet server for the first time by running `docker run --env-file=<your env file> milesmcc/shynet:latest`.
 Provided you're using the default environment information (i.e., `PERFORM_CHECKS_AND_SETUP` is `True`), you'll see a few warnings about not having an admin user or host setup; these are normal.
 Don't worry — we'll do this in the next step.
 You only need to stop if you see a stacktrace about being unable to connect to the database.